|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Built prewar by Australians.
+Built prewar by Australian colonial administration.
 By early 1942, the airfield was a single runway 800' x 100' x 5,400' with poor approaches (hills and trees at both ends with a hard dry surface, can be lengthened to 1800 yards.
 Facilities include radio, food and water.
 W.O.
 Brechin, automobile gas 300 gallons.

 World War II Pacific Theatre History

-At the start of the war, a 1925 Spartan biplane was abandoned at Aiyary.
+At the start of the Pacific War, a civilian Spartan biplane from 1925 was abandoned at Aiyura Airfield.

-On May 16, 1942 B-25C Mitchell 41-12478 piloted by Lt.
-Feltham crash landed at the airfield.
+On May 16, 1942 force landed low on fuel was B-25C Mitchell 41-12478 piloted by 2nd Lt.
+John D. Feltham.
 While waiting for rescue, the crew pent the next couple of weeks resting and exploring the valley while waiting on a rescue.
-While waiting, the crew repaired an abandoned 1925 Spartan biplane and made a successful test flight at the airfield.
+While waiting, the crew repaired an abandoned Spartan biplane and made a successful test flight at the airfield.